Where does my drinking water come from?

-Our water comes from rainfall and snowmelt in the mountainous areas called watersheds, north of the cities.
-There are three watersheds: Capilano, Seymour and Coquitlam – which together cover an area 150 times the size of Stanley Park.
-The watersheds are closed to public access, protecting our water supply from human disturbance and providing some of the best drinking water in the world.
+Our water comes from rainfall and snowmelt in the mountainous Capilano, Seymour, and Coquitlam water supply areas north of the cities.
+The three water supply areas together cover an area 150 times the size of Stanley Park and are closed to public access, protecting the Metro Vancouver water system and our water supply from human disturbance.

 Rain and melting snow flow downhill through creeks and streams into the Capilano, Seymour, and Coquitlam Reservoirs.